1963 New Zealand Grand Prix

-The 1963 New Zealand Grand Prix was a motor race held at the Pukekohe Park Raceway on 5 January 1963.
+The 1963 New Zealand Grand Prix was a motor race held at the newly-built Pukekohe Park Raceway on 5 January 1963.
+This was the first time the New Zealand Grand Prix had been held outside of the Ardmore Circuit since 1950.

-This was the first time the New Zealand Grand Prix was ever held outside of the Ardmore Circuit since 1950 and would continue to be the venue until 1973.
+Local hero Bruce McLaren captured pole position and, after a sluggish start, was leading the marquee event in front of an estimated 43,000-strong hometown crowd.
+However, after encountering car problems, world motorcycling champion and factory Ferrari driver, John Surtees, assumed the lead and would ease to victory.